 - 1. Departments and officially registered campus organizations may post notices, handbills, non-commercial advertisements and posters on the bulletin boards located in the buildings and snack room bulletin boards. - 2.
 All postings with the College name and/or logo require prior approval by the department of Institutional Advancement. - 3.
-Those desiring to place notices on bulletin boards must have them approved by the Office of Student Life by filling out the Event & Poster Registration electronic form that can be found on the website: www.westgatech.edu/sa - 4.
+Those desiring to place notices on bulletin boards must have them approved by the Office of Student Life by filling out the Event & Poster Registration electronic form that can be found on the forms, policies and procedures page on the Student Life website: www.westgatech.edu/sa - 4.
 Do NOT post flyers on top of official WGTC advertisements. - 5.
 Notices, handbills, and posters are to be placed only on bulletin boards.
-They may not be taped to doors, windows, light posts, or walls (interior or exterior of buildings), or stapled to trees or placed on cars. - 6.
-All materials must have the name of the sponsoring department/student organization and the date of the event along with contact information printed on all materials.
-All materials advertising social events must have beginning and ending times listed.
+They may not be taped to doors, windows, light posts, or walls (interior or exterior of buildings), or stapled to trees or placed on cars.

-- 7. Material should not contain any alcoholic words/pictures or any material that could be viewed as offensive.
-The Office of Student Life will have final authority regarding questionable flyers (i.e. parties, & untraditional events, etc.). - 8.
-There is a TWO week maximum posting time unless approval is given for an extension by the Office of Student Activities. - 9.
+- 6. All materials must have the name of the sponsoring department/student organization and the date of the event along with contact information printed on all materials, and must include the Title 9 statement.
+All materials advertising social events must have beginning and ending times listed. - 7.
+Material should not contain any alcoholic words/pictures or any material that could be viewed as offensive.
+The Office of Student Life will have final authority regarding questionable flyers (i.e. parties, & nontraditional events, etc.). - 8.
+There is a TWO week maximum posting time unless approval is given for an extension by the Office of Student Life. - 9.
 Boards will be checked weekly for compliance.